-You enter into a voluntary arrangement or trust deed and debt arrangement scheme
+You enter into a voluntary arrangement or a deed of arrangement

-You're in default if you enter into a voluntary arrangement or a trust deed and debt arrangement scheme.
+You're in default if you enter into a voluntary arrangement or a deed of arrangement.
 These are specific types of formal arrangement that are supervised by an insolvency practitioner.
 Under these arrangements, the people or organisations you owe money to agree to accept only part of the money or late payment.